ZQWhiting/employee-tracker/README.md

 ## Installation:
 1. Clone the repository.
 2. Navigate to the repository in the terminal and run `npm i`.
-3. Login to mysql in the terminal with `mysql -u root -p`, where 'root' is your username (default: root), and enter your password at the prompt.
+3. Login to mysql in the terminal with `mysql -u root -p` (where 'root' is your username, default: root) and enter your password at the prompt.
 4. In mysql, create the database:
     ```
     mysql> SOURCE db/schema.sql;